Hans-max/zero_day/zero_day/README.md

-A readme file for the zero_day repo
+A readme file for the optional vagrant project